bcgov/elucidate/README.md

 #> # ... with 11,990 more rows
 ```

-Use `describe()` to describe a single variable in a data frame of vector
+Use `describe()` to describe a single variable in a data frame or a
-of values:
+vector of values:

 ``` r
 #using a numeric vector as input